Electronic wind instrument: Fingering system

 EWIs, depending on the brand (Akai or Berglund; the latter referred to as NuRad), can use the Boehm fingering system used by most woodwind instruments, or other fingerings, like that of the recorder or tin whistle.
 The instrument feels somewhat like a soprano saxophone or clarinet, except that its keys are activated by touch rather than being depressed (i.e. the player's fingers don't rest on the keys).

 Nyle Steiner's EWI fingering was novel because it does not operate as an acoustic instrument.
 Instead of closing or opening a hole, each EWI key acts as a pitch modifier that can change note values by plus or minus a half step or whole step.
 As a result, fingerings that are similar to that of a Boehm instrument, but many other alternate fingers are possible on EWI that are not possible on acoustic instruments.
 This gave Steiner's invention flexibility yet remains familiar to woodwind players.

 Later generation EWIs can be switched to flute, oboe, and saxophone fingering modes.
-The EWI 5000 and EWI USB also have an electronic valve instrument (EVI) fingering mode that allows brass players to play the EWI.
+The EWI Solo, EWI 5000, and EWI USB also have an electronic valve instrument (EVI) fingering mode that allows brass players to play the EWI.
 Like a straight soprano saxophone or clarinet, the EWI is straight with a slight inward bend a few inches below the mouthpiece, and it is held in front of the body with a neck strap.